What are Common Table Expressions(CTEs) and when to use them?

 . - Finally, join the datasets from the above 2 points.

-Subquery and derived table performance
+Subquery and derived tables

 select userSessionMetrics.userId,